11ty/eleventy-base-blog/src/posts/2012/in-praise-of-the-quick-hack.md

 ---
-pageTitle: In praise of the quick hack
+title: In praise of the quick hack
 date: 2012-08-30
 tags: general
 ---